 POC grant funds and associated support are an important tool for advancing innovations beyond the early research phases, helping investigators bridge the gap between basic science and commercialization through a more informed approach that is anchored in user, market and technical realities.

 Virginia Tech’s LAUNCH, in partnership with VTIP, is seeking a next round of proposals from Virginia Tech faculty, graduate students, and staff interested in moving novel early-stage technologies derived from university research out of the laboratory and into the marketplace through Proof-of-Concept (POC) activities and grant funding.
 Eligibility and award selection considerations are provided below.

 Proposal Submission Due-Dates and Award Dates:

 POC grant funding is awarded on a competitive basis.
-Our next POC Proposal submission deadline is September 15, 2021 with an anticipated grant award announcement date of November 19, 2021.
-A subsequent spring proposal submission opportunity in the 2021-2022 academic year will be contingent upon remaining POC funds availability.
+Our next POC Proposal submission deadline is January 30, 2023 with an anticipated grant award announcement date of March 1, 2023.
 Submission dates for subsequent academic years have not been established.

 Eligibility and Responsibilities

 - People.
 Each proposed POC project must have a team with a minimum of two individuals, a Project Leader and a second team member who both meet the following eligibility requirements: current full-time status as Virginia Tech Faculty, post-docs, Staff or graduate students.
 Undergraduate students are not eligible for POC grant funding.
 The Project Leader should be familiar with the research that generated the proposed POC commercialization opportunity and shall assume overall responsibility for completion of POC project milestones and responsibility for assuring that all POC grant funds received are solely and properly applied to POC project activities.